-Nando’s butterfly chicken breast, spicy and delicious.
-One of the famous restaurant’s recipes, this peri-peri chicken is so easy to make at home.
+Nando's butterfly chicken breast is spicy and delicious.
+One of the famous restaurant's recipes, this peri-peri chicken is so easy to make at home.

 Nando's recipes are famous all around the world.
 And because they are all rather simple and incredibly delicious, everybody seems to want to make them at home.
 Especially during these times when going out to eat can't be taken for granted anymore.

 This peri-peri butterfly chicken breast is probably one of the simplest copycat recipes I have ever made.
 Only the McDonald's sweet and sour sauce for nuggets was easier, I suppose.

 You could marinate the chicken in the bottled Peri-Peri sauce; I would go for medium-hot there (Amazon affiliate link).
 However, I have a big problem here: these bottles are not available in Germany unless I buy them online in a British shop or something.

 The bottle is tiny... the price is huge...
 The first time I bought it, I thought the price to be OK; I hadn't noticed how much sauce the bottle contains; I imagined a huge bottle like those containing another hot sauce.
 Well, the bottle arrived, and it was tiny.
 So, I prefer to keep that precious sauce for making dips or serving as it is and make my own peri-peri sauce.

 To make the marinade you will need: